CycloneDX/sbom-utility/README.md

 # sbom-utility

 This utility was designed to be an API platform to validate, analyze and edit **Bills-of-Materials (BOMs)**.
-Primarily, it was created to validate **CycloneDX** or **SPDX-formatted** BOMs against versioned JSON schemas as published by their respective standards communities.
-The validation support includes customized, BOM-schema variants designed by companies or organizations that may have stricter BOM compliance requirements.
+Initially, it was created to validate **CycloneDX** or **SPDX-formatted** BOMs against versioned JSON schemas (as published by their respective standards communities) or customized schema variants designed by organizations that may have stricter compliance requirements.

-The utility has steadily grown to include a rich set of commands, listed below, such as **trim**, **patch** (IETF RFC 6902) and **diff** as well as commands used to create filtered reports using the utility's powerful, SQL-like **query** command capability.
+The utility now includes a rich set of commands, listed below, such as **trim**, **patch** (IETF RFC 6902) and **diff** as well as commands used to create filtered reports, in various formats, using the utility's powerful, SQL-like **query** command capability.

 Supported report commands can easily extract **license**, **license policy**, **vulnerability**, **component**, **service** and other BOM information enabling verification for most [BOM use cases](#cyclonedx-use-cases) as well as custom security and compliance requirements.